jorisparet/partycls/docs/tutorials/descriptors/compact.rst

 -----

 .. warning::
 	This descriptor uses particles' radii.
-They must either be read from the input trajectory file using the ``additional_fields`` parameter or set using the method ``trajectory.set_property``.
+They must either be read from the input trajectory file using the ``additional_fields`` parameter or set using the method :py:class:`Trajectory.set_property <partycls.trajectory.Trajectory.set_property>`.
 Otherwise, default values will be used.

-Instantiating this descriptor on a ``Trajectory`` can be done as follows:
+Instantiating this descriptor on a :py:class:`Trajectory <partycls.trajectory.Trajectory>` can be done as follows:

 .. code-block:: python